Home

 Figure 2: computing the forward vector from the position of the camera and target point.

-Remember that a 4x4 matrix encodes the three axes of a Cartesian coordinate system.
-If this is not obvious to you, please read the lesson on Geometry.
-Remember that there are two conventions you need to pay attention to when you deal with matrices and coordinate systems.
-For matrices, you need to choose between row-major and column-major representations.
-Let's use the row-major notation.
-As for the coordinate system, you need to choose between the right-hand and the left-hand coordinate systems.
-Let's use a right-hand coordinate system.
-The fourth row of the 4x4 matrix (in a row-major matrix representation) encodes translation values.
+Remember, a 4x4 matrix encodes the three axes of a Cartesian coordinate system.
+If this concept isn't clear, please revisit the lesson on Geometry.
+Note that there are two conventions to consider when dealing with matrices and coordinate systems.
+For matrices, you must decide between row-major and column-major representations.
+We will use the row-major notation.
+As for the coordinate system, you must choose between right-hand and left-hand systems.
+We will adopt a right-hand coordinate system.
+The fourth row of the 4x4 matrix (in row-major representation) encodes translation values.

 $$ \begin{matrix} \color{red}{Right_x}&\color{red}{Right_y}&\color{red}{Right_z}&0\\ \color{green}{Up_x}&\color{green}{Up_y}&\color{green}{Up_z}&0\\ \color{blue}{Forward_x}&\color{blue}{Forward_y}&\color{blue}{Forward_z}&0\\ T_x&T_y&T_z&1 \end{matrix} $$

-Figure 3: the vector (0,1,0) is in the plane defined by the forward and up vector.
+Figure 3: the vector (0,1,0) is in the plane defined by the forward and up vectors.
 The vector perpendicular to this plane is thus the right vector.

-How you name the axis of a Cartesian coordinate system is entirely up to you.
-You can call them x, y and z but in this lesson for clarity, we will name them right (for the x-axis), up (for the y-axis) and forward for the (z-axis).
-This is illustrated in figure 1.
-The method of building a 4x4 matrix from the from-to pair of points can be broken down into four steps:
+The naming of the axes of a Cartesian coordinate system is arbitrary.
+You could refer to them as x, y, and z, but for the sake of clarity in this lesson, we will name them right (for the x-axis), up (for the y-axis), and forward (for the z-axis), as illustrated in Figure 1.
+The process of constructing a 4x4 matrix from a pair of points, "from" and "to," can be summarized in four steps:

-Again, if you are unsure about why we do that, check the lesson on Geometry.
-Finally here is the source code of the complete function.
-It computes and returns a camera-to-world matrix from two arguments, the from and to points.
-Note that the function's third parameter (_up_) is the arbitrary vector used in the computation of the right vector.
-It is set to (0,1,0) in the main function but you may have to normalize it for safety (in case a user would input a non-normalized vector).
+If the reason behind this setup is unclear, revisiting the lesson on Geometry may help.
+Below is the source code of the complete function, which computes and returns a camera-to-world matrix from two arguments, the from and to points.
+The function's third parameter (_up_) is the arbitrary vector used in the computation of the right vector.
+It is set to (0,1,0) in the main function, but you may need to normalize it for safety (in case a user inputs a non-normalized vector).

 #include <cmath>